joelpurra/talkie/.github/CONTRIBUTING.md

 # Create a zip file with the extension package.
 npm run --silent package

-# Upload the package to publish.
+# Upload and publish the package.
+npm run --silent chromestore
 ```